How to Meal Prep for Beginners

 As you have meals already cooked at home, you are less likely to call in and get junk food or unhealthy takeaway on the way home from work.

-You also control what you put in your recipes, like you can include extra vegetables and wholegrains.
-Or use quality ingredients if you choose like olive oil, local fresh produce, etc.
+You also control what you put in your recipes, like you can include extra vegetables and whole grains.
+Or use quality ingredients like olive oil, local fresh produce, etc.

 By preparing the food, you can design the meal to suit your nutrition needs.

-Like you can minimize excess saturated fats, added sugars and salt.
+You can minimize excess saturated fats, added sugars, and salt.

 You can work the meals in if you count calories or you are on a certain diet or weight loss program.
 (With a lot of takeaway foods, you may not know the total calories or macro breakdown of the food.)

-For athletes, bodybuilders and fitness guys and gals that need a certain level of macro nutrients, like high protein or minimal fat, you can design the meals to suite.
+For athletes, bodybuilders, fitness guys, and gals that need a certain level of macronutrients, like high protein or minimal fat, you can design the meals to suit.

 Another big benefit of meal prep is saving money.